pyeventsourcing/eventsourcing/docs/topics/process.rst

     )

-External input can be provided to the system of application processes, using a simple application that persists domain events published by aggregates that are commanded in response to direct user input.
+External input can be provided to the system's applications by using a simple application object that persists domain events published by aggregates that are commanded in response to direct user input.
+In the code below, the orders application is instantiated as a simple application object.
+And with that context, a new Order aggregate is created.

 .. code:: python

     from eventsourcing.application.simple import SimpleApplication

-    with SimpleApplication(persist_event_type=Order.Event) as app:
+    with SimpleApplication(name='orders', persist_event_type=Order.Event) as app:

         # Create a new order, and broadcast a prompt.
-        position = app.notification_log.get_end_position()
         order_id = create_new_order()
         assert order_id in app.repository

-The database table for storing events was setup by SimpleApplication when it was constructed.
+The database table for storing events was setup by the simple application when it was constructed.

-However, before starting the operation system processes, the database table for notification tracking records must exist.
+However, before starting the operation system processes defined above, the database table for notification tracking records must be set up.

 .. code:: python